 Once you’ve walked through the forest and farmland trails, you’ll arrive at Brockhill Road.
 This part of the Malvern Hills Circular Walk is probably the least exciting, but you will pass by some cool overgrown limestone mill ruins.

-After some enjoyable speed hiking (go on, give it a try), you’ll arrive at B2432 (West Malvern Road).
+You’ll then arrive at B2432 (West Malvern Road).
 Cross the road and you’ll find a forest trail leading you up and towards the northern Malvern Hills.
 We recommend climbing to Sugarloaf Hill and North Hill as part of your return walk to ensure you’ve taken in all of the major northern-based hills of the Malverns.

 You’ll then descend North Hill taking a steep trail that eventually reaches a flat curved path.
 This path reconnects you to the trail leading in and out of the north Malvern Hills.
 From here, simply retrace your steps to the car park to complete the Malvern Hills Circular Walk.